pchiorean/Indentz/docs/README.md

 Resizes the page to the selected objects.

 #### **`PageMarginsFromScriptName.jsx`**
-Sets the page margins and the HW area from the script name.
-The script is designed to be renamed, to personalize the values.
+Sets the page margins and optionally the HW area (expressed in percentage of the visible/page area), getting the values from the script name.
+It's designed to be duplicated and renamed to customize the values, using one or two numbers and the keyword `HW`.
+Example: `MG5HW10.jsx` sets a value of 5% for the margins and 10% for the HW (`HW` can also be used alone, which sets it to 10%, or omitted, which sets it to 0).

-By default it sets the page margins to 5% of the visible/page area for all document pages.
-Renaming it to, e.g., `Margins<XX>.jsx` or `Margins<XX>HW<YY>.jsx`, you set a value `XX` for the margins and (optionally) a `YY` value for an HW area at the bottom.

-The default values are 5 for margins and 10 for HW.

 #### **`PageMarginsFromSelection.jsx`** <small>⌥F3</small>
 Sets the page margins from the selected objects.